*contains affiliate link

 - Assemble tamales on corn husks – prepared masa, meat & roll up.

-- Cook tamales 20 minutes in the instant pot (or you can steam in a pot for 1 hr instead)
+- Cook tamales 20 minutes in the instant pot (or you can steam in a large stock pot for 1 hr instead)

 See?
 Nothing hard.
-But like I said, it does take some time.
+But like I said, it does take a little time time.

 Our Pork Roast was Smoked & shredded and placed in the freezer beforehand.
 So all I had to do is take it out of the freezer to thaw.